 At this point, I decided I could no longer handle being a part of my family of origin.

-Leaving the family was not easy, but we felt it was necessary.
+Leaving the family was not easy, but we felt it was necessary at the time.
 It was the right decision as my colon started to heal within the first year.
 During that time, God took me, my husband, and my kids on the journey of a lifetime.

-After seven years, my husband and I felt God calling us back to my family.
+After many years away, my husband and I felt God calling us back to my family.
 So many bridges had been burned that I thought it was impossible to go back.
 Since I couldn’t speak to my father, I decided to pray for God to speak to him in a dream.
 I fasted on a Tuesday and Wednesday (January of 2017), and my father called two days later–Friday.
-And the reason he called…God spoke to him in a dream.
-Pretty miraculous after seven years of no talking!
+It had been seven years.

 This was not the only miracle.
-There were seven other miracles that happened over exactly a one year period.
+There were seven other miracles that happened over exactly a one-year period including remission from Crohn’s disease.
 (I tell about all of them in my book.)
 All I can say is that there is no explanation for this other than God.

 It has been the key to everything.
 Our family is a testament to what God can do when there is no human way across a broken bridge.

 If He can do it for us, He can do it for you.

 Most of all, I would like to invite you to pray about your family situation.
-Ask God to show you what to do.
+Ask God to show you some Christian family solutions for your problems.
 Perhaps you need to fast to get a breakthrough.
+Many times, family conflict is a generational stronghold not easily broken.

-I realize many of you may not be able to return to a toxic relationship, but God does require forgiveness.
+I realize some of you may not be able to return to a toxic relationship, but God does require forgiveness.
 My book goes into great detail about how to forgive even the worst of offenses.
 God can work, whatever the situation, if you will allow Him to have complete access to your life.
-All things are possible when He takes charge.
+All things are possible when He takes charge